glf30/Final-Project-E-Commerce/README.md

 Note which models are referencing other documents in the database.

+It's up to you to figure out what properties should be required and/or unique

 ### Products

 - CRUD operations (GET, GET by ID, POST, PUT, DELETE)